 1. Summarize Key Findings

-2. Revisit the Problem or Challenge
+2. Go Back to the Problem or Challenge

 3. Discuss the Solution